-9. Click the button labeled with the method name on your business process (quoteRequest) to invoke the method and start the business process.
-The Test Form page refreshes to display a summary of your request parameters and the response from the external services in the Message Log:
+8. Click the Test Form tab.
+In the Test Form page, click the button labeled with the method name on your business process (quoteRequest) to start the business process.

+The Test Form page refreshes to display a summary of your request parameters and the responses from the Web service in the Message Log.